vathos/python.vathos.net/docs/configurations.md

 get_configuration(product_id, service, token)
 ```

-Get the most recent inference configuration.
+Gets the most recent inference configuration.

 **Args:**

  - <b>`product_id`</b> (str):  id of the product for which the configuration was created
- - <b>`service`</b> (str):  name of the inference service for which configuraton was  created
+ - <b>`service`</b> (str):  name of the inference service for which the configuraton was  created
  - <b>`token`</b> (str):  API access token